fischer-hub/metagenomics/README.md

 - per contrast Volcano-Plot of top 100 features sorted by descending log fold change and ascending adjusted p-value
 - per contrast MA-Plot sorted by descending log fold change and ascending adjusted p-value

-There will also be a html report created for the whole analysis containing some of the results (data and plots) that you can find PLACEHOLDER.
+There will also be a html report created for the whole analysis containing some of the results (data and plots) that you can find under `$resultdir/04-DifferentialGeneAnalysis/$toolname/dga_$toolname.html`.\
+NOTE: Because of restrictions in RMarkdown some plots might be distorted or missing.
+It is advised to further inspect results and plots via the Snakemake report tool in the next section or by reviewing the figures in the result directory manually.

+## Reports
+Besides the automatically generated html report for the statistical analysis of the gene abundance mentioned in the section before, you can create a `Snakemake` report summing up the results and statistics of the pipeline run after the run is finished with `snakemake --report my_report.html`.
+The resulting report will be created in the project directory by default, where you can also find the Snakefile.

 ## LICENSE